aws/aws-cdk/packages/@aws-cdk/core/README.md

 });
 ```

-The directory `my-handler` must include an `index.js` file which exports an async function named `handler`.
+The directory `my-handler` must include an `index.js` file.
+It cannot import external dependencies or files outside this directory.
+It must export an async function named `handler`.
 This function accepts the CloudFormation resource event object and returns an object with the following structure:

 ```js
 exports.handler = async function(event) {